How did Felony & Mayhem start?

 How big is Felony & Mayhem?

 (Falling off my chair laughing) Not.
 Not big.
 We have a grand total of three employees, and no office (we work entirely online and on the phone).
-We also work with an army of extraordinarily talented freelancers (proofreaders, typesetters, designers) around the country and around the world, and with two printers, one on Long Island and one in Michigan.
+We also work with an army of extraordinarily talented freelancers (proofreaders, typesetters, designers) around the country and around the world.

 Who designs your covers?